 It can be permanent for some people, of course, depending on the mechanism of the impact on the brain – the external force, the impact to the brain that caused the problems – whether that’s due to auto accidents, or to falls, or assaults, or other mechanisms of impact.

 We represent TBI clients anywhere in California.
-That said, many of our clients are here in Los Angeles or the nearby cities of Beverly Hills, Pasadena, Glendale, Alhambra, Whittier, Encino, Hollywood, Moreno Valley, Huntington Beach, Garden Grove, Fontana, Baldwin Park, Long Beach, Riverside, San Bernardino and around Southern California.
+That said, many of our clients are here in Los Angeles or the nearby cities of Beverly Hills, Pasadena, Glendale, Downey, West Covina, Lancaster, Palmdale, Burbank, Santa Clarita, El Monte, Huntington Beach, Garden Grove, Fontana, Torrance, Long Beach, Riverside, San Bernardino and around Southern California.

 ⭐⭐⭐⭐⭐ I was in an accident where my car was totaled.
 At first, I thought I could handle things by myself but then my pain began to get much worse.
 I hired Allen based on the recommendation of a friend and he did not disappoint.
 He was very fast in answering my calls and emails.
 He also got me the maximum settlement from the other person’s insurance and then got me compensation from my insurance too. – James